São Paulo

 Birding São Paulo

-All this combined means that you could easily fill and entire birding trip just within São Paulo State; on the other hand, if you want to combine it with the obvious attractions of the Pantanal and the Amazon, you can see many endemic and endangered species even within a shorter time span.
+All this combined means that you could easily fill and entire birding trip just within São Paulo State.
+On the other hand, if you want to combine it with the obvious attractions of the Pantanal and the Amazon, where you can see many endemic and endangered species even within a short time span, there are plenty of flights to all the best birding areas.

 -